 BIR World Recycling Convention - Shredder Committee: BIR launches latest survey to renew focus on shredder safety

-Information-sharing is one of the most effective ways of improving safety around shredder installations, experts agreed at the online meeting of the BIR Shredder Committee on June 1.
+Information-sharing is one of the most effective ways of improving safety around shredder installations, experts agreed at today’s online meeting of the BIR Shredder Committee on.

 Christopher J. Bedell, Senior Vice President and General Counsel for The David J. Joseph Company in the USA, called for a safety “summit” to be held once operators had had an opportunity to digest the contents of the newly-launched BIR Shredder Safety Survey Report for 2019.
 Such a discussion could then lead to actions “to address the highest risks in shredder operations”, he said.
 “It’s always valuable to share instances and stories, and to take lessons from them.”
 A summit meeting could also help identify trends that might not show up at individual yards - something which could prove useful in preventing accidents, Mr Bedell added.